 I began reading every book on simplicity and simple living I could get my hands on from the library (no more big packages from Amazon every month).
-I delighted in finding free or inexpensive things to do in the area.
+I delighted to find free or inexpensive things to do in the area.
 I started using discount coupons as a way to do special things.

 So where are we now?

-Over the last four years the retirement account has recovered fully, the house value is now down only 25% from its peak in 2007, and we felt confident enough in the future to buy an RV last fall.
-Our income has stabilized and I have begun to receive Social Security checks as a nice addition to our monthly planning.
+Over the last four years, the retirement account has recovered fully, the house value is now down only 25% from its peak in 2007, and we felt confident enough in the future to buy an RV last fall.
+Our income has stabilized, and I have begun to receive Social Security checks as an excellent addition to our monthly planning.